 I was wrong.

 Getting that out-of-the-way, I’m going to get bluntly honest here; this issue failed from Selina not dying at the hands of Talia.
-The build was a perfect storm to have a great story spin out of it, and to show the “Dark Knight” in a light that we haven’t truly seen since “A Death in the Family”.
+The build was a perfect storm to have a great story spin out of it, and to show the “Dark Knight” in a light that we haven’t truly seen since “A Death in the Family.”
 There was sparks of solid, if not great story telling over the course of this arc and even in this issue.
-But when it came down to it, King refused to “pull the trigger”.
+But when it came down to it, Tom refused to “pull the trigger.”

-Then seeing Talia basically give her blessing, that felt extremely out of character for her.
+Then seeing Talia [almost] give her blessing, that felt extremely out of character for her.
 It felt forced to move the desired plot forward.
-Especially after Talia had threatened to kill Selina after she had “defeated” her.
+Especially after she [Talia] had threatened to kill Selina after she had “defeated” her.